ytechie/ytechie-blog/src/documents/2008/05/writing-code-that-youre-proud-of/index.html.md

 So why aren't you proud of your code?
 Part of the reason is that we often combine planning with writing code.
 I know that purists don't like that, but the reality is that there are so many details in software that _perfect_ planning is impossible.

 The other reason is that we get our code working, and keep telling ourselves that we'll go back and clean it up later.
-Then you tell yourself &quot;why fix it if it isn't broken?&quot; You move on to the next task, and the cycle continues.
+Then you tell yourself "why fix it if it isn't broken?"
+You move on to the next task, and the cycle continues.

 Common things that are overlooked:

+*   Proper exception handling and failure modes
+*   Properly disposing of unmanaged resources (IDisposable)
+*   Inefficient coding style
+*   Missing documentation
-*   Proper exception handling and failure modes*   Properly disposing of unmanaged resources (IDisposable)*   Inefficient coding style*   Missing documentation*   Well thought out architecture*   Comprehensive unit tests & code coverage
+*   Well thought out architecture
+*   Comprehensive unit tests & code coverage
 *   Following established coding standards
 *   Simplifying to minimize LoC to maintain